spacetelescope/hstaxe/docs/hstaxe/axe_tasks.rst

    image.
 The master background, scaled to the level of the grism image, is finally subtracted from the grism image.

+*  exposure time normalization:
--  exposure time normalization The input file is normalized by the exposure time to transform the images into counts per second.
+   The input file is normalized by the exposure time to transform the images into counts per second.

+*  gain correction:
--  gain correction The input file is multiplied by the gain conversion factor (electrons/ADU) to transform the images from units of detector counts to electrons.
+   The input file is multiplied by the gain conversion factor (electrons/ADU) to transform the images from units of detector counts to electrons.
 For HST data, this is usually only necessary for NICMOS images, because ACS and WFC3 images will normally already be